open-pioneer/trails-core-packages/src/packages/authentication-keycloak/README.md

 ### Keycloak configuration properties

 To configure the `authentication-keycloak` package, adjust these properties.
-For more details on the configuration properties, please visit the official documentation [API Reference](https://www.keycloak.org/docs/latest/securing_apps/index.html#api-reference).
+For more details on the configuration properties, visit the [API Reference](https://www.keycloak.org/docs/latest/securing_apps/index.html#api-reference).

 | Property            |        Type         |                                                                                                           Description |                                             Default |
 | ------------------- | :-----------------: | --------------------------------------------------------------------------------------------------------------------: | --------------------------------------------------: |